AgbaD/BlOs-0.01/README.md

 -----------------------------------------------------------------------

 # How to use
-To get started, sign up tto create an account(a personalized phone)
+To get started, run [main.py] as a script

+Sign up tto create an account(a personalized phone)

 An ID will be given upon sign with will be used as a means of identification and also to send messages,